Thomas Witlam Atkinson: Family and troubles

-Prominent in his day, Atkinson is now a "forgotten man with his tarnished reputation."
-His untidy life, financial problems, charges of plagiarism, and marriage to two women simultaneously has contributed to his demise as a well-known explorer.
+Atkinson's financial problems, charges of plagiarism, and marriages to two women simultaneously affected his reputation as an explorer.

 Atkinson's two wives were Rebecca Mercer who he married in 1819 and Lucy Finley who he married in 1848.
 In 1858, when Atkinson and Lucy returned to England, Rebecca was living as a pensioner in London.
 There is no evidence that the two women ever met each other.
 However, Rebecca's daughter by Atkinson, Martha, had married James Wheeler, a prominent attorney.
 After Atkinson's death in 1861, Wheeler began legal action to secure his estate for Rebecca.
 Lucy continued to call herself Mrs. Atkinson.
 Her financial difficulties and a sympathetic public led to her being granted two government pensions in recognition of her and Atkinson's geographical contributions.
 Alatau, her son, was educated at Rugby following a public subscription to pay his fees.

 Lucy also wrote a book: Recollections of Tartar Steppes, about her travels with Thomas Atkinson.
 She died in 1893.
 In 1869, her son Alatau emigrated to Hawaii, where he became editor of the Hawaiian Gazette, director of education for the islands and later organizer of the territory's first census.
 He died in 1906.